 In labor?
 Do you need to schedule a pre/early pregnancy tour or a Birth Plan review in the last month of pregnancy?
 Call us directly at 507-646-1205

 Why the Birth Center

 We know the birthing experience is a very special time for you and your family!
-First Touch Birth Center welcomes over 500 new babies into the world each year.
+The Birth Center welcomes over 500 new babies into the world each year.
 We offer a nurturing, family-centered and safe environment that allows you to focus on the miracle of your new baby.
 Families really enjoy the continuity of care as many will have the same nurse the day after delivery as during.
 They understand your journey and your personal and baby care education needs.

 Services we offer:

 - Large private birthing rooms with whirlpool tubs, birthing balls and scenic views